JustTheMartin/fivem_anims/README.md

 # fivem_anims

 ### Informations
-- Contains Handsup, Crossarms, Crouch
+- Contains Handsup, Crossarms and Crouch
 - It is possible to bind it in Keybindings
 - 0.00 ms